mmahsereci/mmahsereci.github.io/_projects/pn.md

 [Probabilistic numerics](https://en.wikipedia.org/wiki/Probabilistic_numerics) (PN)
-is concerned with solving numerical tasks using probabilistic inference.
+is concerned with solving a numerical task using probabilistic inference.
-This includes (stochastic) optimization, ordinary differential equation (ODE) solvers, integration routines (quadrature) and others.
+This includes stochastic optimization methods, differential equation solvers, integration routines and solvers of linear systems.
 The general idea of PN is that the numerical quantity of interest is seen as a latent variable that is to be inferred.

 ### Related open source projects